 Changing career fields can be a fearful or an exciting experience.
-Some positive benefits to changing a career are that it opens you up to possibilities of new chances, broadens your horizon, and gives you a new job to add to your resume.
+Some positive benefits to changing careers are that it opens you up to possibilities of new chances, broadens your horizon, and gives you a new job to add to your resume.

 Whatever the reason, you will need new skills to transition successfully by market yourself, selling your abilities, and navigating the journey.